jakepurple13/Full-Multiplatform-Compose-Plugin/README.md

 An intellij plugin to create multiplatform compose projects, covering everything!
 JS, Android, IOS, and desktop!

+To use, just go to File -> New Project -> Multiplatform Compose; then select what platforms you want to support!
+Next, change some options like package name and app names!
+Then!
+Create!
+And the entire project will be generated for you!

+No more needing to spend hours trying to figure out how to get a full multiplatform project together!
+No need to copy files from one new project to another to get all the platforms together in one project!

 <p align="center">
   <img src="/screenshots/plugin_start.png" width="32%"/>
   <img src="/screenshots/plugin_options.png" width="32%"/>